 The 5 Years Integrated MBA programme is offered through Choice Based Credit System(CBCS) as per the guidelines of UGC and AICTE to provide in depth knowledge to the students in the discipline of Management.
-The Program shall have a total of 250 credits with 150 credits for UG level and 100 credits for MBA Program.
+The Program shall have a total of 252 credits with 150 credits for UG level, 200 for Honors level and 102 credits for MBA

+Program.